A List of Business Travel Expenses You Can Write Off In 2022 [+PDF]

 Now that you know which of your travel expenses you can deduct, we have a nifty resource you can use to approximate how much of your trip you can write off.
 It's also a resource to help you document the purpose of your trips as well (in case you need to refresh your memory).

-You give the give the travel expense calculator a gander.
+You give the travel expense calculator a gander.
 But know that, if you decide you want to copy and download the template for yourself or your business, you'll need to create a free Airtable account (essentially it's a spreadsheet on steroids).

 We're so excited about HAR's tax organizer that we're going to put the download in our article a second time!
 (In case we didn't have you convinced at the beginning of the article.